deepak-mahto/knowledge-knot/README.md

 # KnowledgeKnot

-KnowledgeKnot is a quiz app with multiple categories, allowing users to enjoy quizzes from their favorite topics.
+KnowledgeKnot is a quiz app with multiple categories, allowing users to enjoy quizzes from their favourite topics.
 Test your knowledge and learn along the way with a variety of quizzes.

 ## Features